-Around the office, mail is constant.
+Around the office, the mail is constant.
 These communications pile up unless you stay on top of them.
 Even though more and more documents have become electronic, plenty of paper still floats around.
-It’s the random paper that can become a security risk to your business.
-Much of the mail that remains in the Inbox is Junk Mail, advertisements or catalogs that try to persuade you to work with their businesses.
+It’s a random paper that can become a security risk to your business.
+Much of the mail that remains in the Inbox is Junk Mail, advertisements, or catalogs that try to persuade you to work with their businesses.
 The problem with junk mail is that it contains information about your company that you may not want in someone else’s hands.

 The volume of Junk Mail received to the average mailbox is 41 pounds a year.
 What happens to all of that when it gets tossed into the garbage can?
 Despite the ecological impact of paper waste, each of those pages endangers your company.
 The best way to handle such a security risk and also help the environment is to add a step to your mail process: shredding.

 Paper Shredding At Chicago Businesses Protects Against Fraud